AreIsAndI/gws-super-resolution/README.md

 | OS | Windows 11 |

 ## Dataset
 In this experiment, we are using Celeba datasets.
-The following datasets link can be found in Kaggle, but the other links will do:
+The following datasets link can be found in Kaggle, but the other links will do.
 - [Celeba](https://www.kaggle.com/datasets/jessicali9530/celeba-dataset)
 - [Celeba HQ](https://www.kaggle.com/datasets/ipythonx/celebamaskhq)